PhilipVigus/portfolio-next/README.md

 ## Design and approach

 I wanted to create a simple, clean and professional portfolio so decided to use Nextjs, as it is a framework I am familiar and I knew it would quickly allow me to produce a simple static site.
+I used the template provided by [netlify](https://docs.netlify.com/frameworks/next-js/overview/), which made it easy to set up CI/CD with Netlify.

 I wanted to create a retro-inspired site, and the design is based on ideas from [this blog post](https://webartisan.info/how-i-made-my-80s-retro-style-homepage-part-1#heading-ascii-art).
 I made